-The information in this guide is for physiotherapists currently registered in another jurisdiction requiring temporary entry to Alberta for an approve purpose.
+The information in this section is for physiotherapists currently registered in another jurisdiction who:

 Visiting learner